North Shore vs South of Fraser — Buyer Comparison Guide

 North Shore: Not applicable — no SkyTrain extension planned for the North Shore

-South of Fraser: Yorkson / Willoughby (Township of Langley) — within walking catchment of the planned Surrey-Langley SkyTrain stations; transit-oriented value thesis priced into current pricing
+South of Fraser: Yorkson / Willoughby (Township of Langley) — within walking catchment of the planned Surrey-Langley SkyTrain stations, with that future access already reflected to a degree in current pricing

 Lean: South of Fraser